Looking for an easy way to track keywords? Try ProRankTracker for FREE.

 Both of these tools will help you expand your keyword list and find those magical long-tail keywords that’ll bring high-value traffic to your site.

 Keyword Suggestion Tool

-ProRankTracker’s first keyword tool is the Keyword Suggestion Tool, which works by looking for any keyword related to the keywords you’re already tracking.
+ProRankTracker’s first keyword tool is the Keyword Suggestion Tool, which looks for any keyword related to the keywords you’re already tracking.

-However, unlike other keyword tools on the market, the Keyword Suggestion Tool finds highly relevant, long-tail keywords with good search volume.
+However, unlike other keyword tools, the Keyword Suggestion Tool finds highly relevant, long-tail keywords with good search volume.

-Using this tool is much faster and easier than coming up with your own keywords.
+Using this tool is much faster and easier than finding your own keywords.